 You can do it any time of the day – but remember that you need to do it before you start showering.
 The brush and your body need to be dry.
 It is best to dry brush in the mornings.

-What is the best brush for dry brushing skin?
+What kind of brush to use for dry brushing skin?

-Choose a soft brush with natural bristles instead of hard plastic brushes with synthetic bristles.
+Choose a natural bristle brush for dry skin brushing instead of hard plastic brushes with synthetic bristles.
 Something that is long so that it hovers over your body comfortably and has a good grip so that it is easy to handle.

 Latest posts by Pratima Ati (see all)

 - Colors That Go Well With Red Clothes - March 12, 2019